rixiobarrios/console.love.frontend/README.md

 ## The Making of the Application

---JAIMIE

-For our wireframes and other planning info, see our [planning repo](Link to planning repo)
+For our wireframes and other planning info, see our [planning repo](https://github.com/muezzinsarwar/console.love-frontend/tree/master/Planning)

 The console.love team used a combination of Centralized and Feature Branch Git Workflows, with an emphasis on pair programming.
 Responsibilities were distributed roughly as follows: